'Messi needs to join Real Madrid to prove he's the best ever' | Goal.com

 "Messi performs when they let him perform.
 It's very easy to perform with everything in your favour at home."

-Messi, now 32 years old, has won a record six Ballons d’Or, scoring 608 goals and recording 247 assists in just 695 appearances for Barcelona across all competitions in his career, claiming La Liga’s top scorer award five times and winning it six times in the Champions League.
+Messi, now 32 years old, has won a record five Ballons d’Or alongside Ronaldo, scoring 608 goals and recording 247 assists in just 695 appearances for Barcelona across all competitions in his career, claiming La Liga’s top scorer award five times and winning it six times in the Champions League.

 He has won a plethora of silverware with Barcelona, including 10 La Liga titles, four Champions Leagues and six Copas del Rey.